|This page is current as of December 2023.

 Richard S. Hess – Song of Songs (Baker Commentary on the Old Testament Wisdom and Psalms).
 The Baker Commentary on the Old Testament Wisdom and Psalms has a couple of especially helpful volumes, and Hess’ contribution on The Song of Solomon is one of them.
 It is geared toward pastors and scholars and provides careful and nuanced exegesis of the text.
 Hess is an expert in ancient Near Eastern background and this expertise makes his volume a unique resource.
 (Amazon, Westminster Books)

 Tremper Longman – Song of Songs (New International Commentary on the Old Testament).
 Tremper Longman is a highly-regarded Old Testament scholar and his work on Song of Solomon is considered one of the top scholarly works on the book.
 Keith Mathison says, “For those seeking a thorough exegetical commentary, Longman’s work in the NICOT series is a good resource.
 He approaches the book as a poem (or more precisely an anthology of poems) about the male-female relationship, which itself is analogous to the relationship between God and His people.”
-(Amazon, Westminster Books)
+(Amazon, Westminster Books, Logos)

 Lloyd Carr – The Song of Solomon (Tyndale Old Testament Commentaries).
 Carr’s volume is another popular-level commentary, but one that has a lot of scholarly research behind it.
 He takes that non-allegorical approach and writes with concision.
 Jim Rosscup commends Carr’s scholarship but also says he is “lucid in his lengthy introduction, statement of theme (two people celebrating a literal love relationship), and verse-by-verse commenting.”
-(Amazon, Westminster Books)
+(Amazon, Logos)

 Iain Provan – Ecclesiastes, Song of Songs (NIV Application Commentary).
 Provan’s commentary covers two books and is worth referencing for each of them.
 Tremper Longman says, “Proven has written one of the most interesting commentaries on these two intriguing books.
 Even though one may not agree with his final conclusions, his thinking is provocative and will lead the reader to think through old issues.”
-(Amazon, Westminster Books)
+(Amazon, Westminster Books, Logos)